juzlan/Creating-Server-/README.md

-This project is a simple server built using Express.js and MongoDB.
+This project is a server built using Express.js and MongoDB.
 It allows users to submit their details (name, email, phone number, and use case) to be notified for a product or service launch.
 The collected data is stored in a MongoDB database.
 This project serves as a foundational implementation that can be expanded with more features later.

 Features
 Collects user information: name, email, phone number, and use case (individual, team, enterprise, student).